SharvariAgrawal/Digital-Customer-Onboarding/README.md

-# 🏦 Digital Customer Onboarding – Online Bank Account Opening System (Full Stack)
+# 🏦 Digital Customer Onboarding – Online Bank Account Opening System

 **DigiCust** is a full-stack web application that enables customers to **open a new bank account online** without visiting a physical branch.
 Users can securely submit personal details and upload verification documents, which are processed by a Java Spring Boot backend system.